 In 2019, Penn State joined the effort and now partners to help run the successful nursery, but volunteers are needed to start the seedings in the Spring and to water and weed them throughout the Summer.
 Pennsylvania’s Trout In the Classroom (TIC) is an interdisciplinary program in which students learn about current and past impacts on the environment and how to mitigate them.
 In addition, students learn about PA’s coldwater resources, all while raising trout in the classroom.
 According to records kept by PA Fish and Boat Commission, currently there are 33 of these programs in Lancaster County, 24 of which are supported by DTU.
 In 2021, DTU is looking for ways to expand its support for schools and TIC classrooms.
 Volunteers may be needed to deliver some of this expanded support.

 Volunteers are needed to write articles for The Mayflyer, to help stock trout, to work on the annual Spring Fundraiser, to support Facebook, to create or supply educational articles/videos for the website, and to serve as public speakers from time-to-time.

 Is there anything that might deserve some of your time?
 Or do you have any other ideas that might be implemented via volunteer grit and determination?
-Then please contact DTU Volunteer Coordinator Wayne Boggs at email@example.com about your area of interest.
+Then please contact DTU Volunteer Coordinator, Ken Graff at firstname.lastname@example.org, about your area of interest.
 Currently, he is continuing to build a volunteer data base of member interests.